-- Technology as an emerging means perpetrating abuse: A national study21 involving surveys with 152 domestic violence advocates and 46 victims show that technology including phones, tablets, computers, and social networking websites is commonly used in intimate partner stalking.
+- Technology as an emerging means of perpetrating abuse: A national study involving surveys with 152 domestic violence advocates and 46 victims showed that technology and use of social networking websites via mobile phones and tablets is commonly used in intimate partner stalking.
 Technology was used to create a sense of the perpetrator's omnipresence, and to isolate, punish, and humiliate domestic violence victims.
-Technology can also act as an enabler to offences such as so-called "revenge porn". - Increasing complexity of cases: the public sector commissioned specialist domestic abuse providers Juno and Nottinghamshire Women's Aid have reported rising complexity across survivors caseloads which can include a combination of factors such as mental health problems, alcohol and other substance misuse.
-The National Commission on Domestic and Sexual Abuse and Multiple Disadvantage22 highlighted connections between domestic and sexual abuse and multiple disadvantage and made recommendations for greater service collaboration, routine enquiry relating to domestic abuse and more trauma informed services. - Rising mental and other health-related need: Juno Women's Aid has reported that trauma focussed specialist counselling has improved the wellbeing of survivors with complex needs.
-There is a need for more research in this area23.
-In addition, although low in volume, Juno Women's Aid has reported anecdotal increases in the number of older women supported where the alleged perpetrator suffers from dementia.
+Technology can also act as an enabler to offences such as so-called "revenge porn". - Increasing complexity of cases: the public sector commissioned specialist domestic abuse providers Juno and Nottinghamshire Women's Aid and Equation have all reported rising complexity across significant numbers of survivors.
+Increasing numbers of survivor are presenting with complex needs including mental health problems, alcohol and other substance misuse.
+The National Commission on Domestic and Sexual Abuse and Multiple Disadvantage highlighted connections between domestic and sexual abuse and multiple disadvantage and made recommendations for greater service collaboration, routine enquiry relating to domestic abuse and more trauma informed services. - Rising mental and other health-related need: Juno Women's Aid has reported that trauma focussed specialist counselling has improved the wellbeing of survivors with complex needs in the city.
+There is a need for more research in this area. - Aalthough low in volume, Juno and Nottinghamshire Women's Aid have also reported anecdotal increases in the number of older women supported where the alleged perpetrator suffers from dementia.
 This is likely to become an increasingly prevalent as the number of people affected by dementia continues to rise.
-A lack of consistent arrangements for recording cases involving dementia and other mental health related factors currently inhibits our ability to robustly monitor prevalence and presenting demand in this area. - Knife crime: While evidence relating specifically to knife crime and domestic abuse is limited, data from Domestic Homicide Reviews have identified the use of knives and sharp instruments to be a common factor in domestic homicides among both male and female victims aged 16 and over, both nationally24 (46%) and locally (66%).
-Public Health Approaches to Reducing Violence25 offer some of the most promising methods of identifying what works to combat knife crime. - Parental abuse: Commissioned service providers are increasingly identifying cases involving adolescent sons perpetrating violence and abuse towards parents.
-While seeking support to resolve the situation, it is rare that any form of criminal justice outcome will be sought by victims.
+This will have an impact on service provision with a need to reach out to and support more elderly survivors.
+A lack of consistent arrangements for recording cases involving dementia